AndyAyersMS/coreclr/Documentation/design-docs/GuardedDevirtualization.md

 calls the jit can also devirtualize if it can prove the method is marked as `final`.

 However, most of the time the jit is unable to determine exactness or finalness and so devirtualization fails.
-Statistics show that currently only around 10% of virtual call sites can be devirtualized.
-Result are even more pessimistic for interface calls.
+Statistics show that currently only around 15% of virtual call sites can be devirtualized.
+Result are even more pessimistic for interface calls, where success rates are around 5%.

 There are a variety of reasons for this.
 The jit analysis is somewhat weak.
 Historically all the jit cared about was whether some location held **a** reference